gracelang/language/spec.md

 Grace source files should have the file extension `.grace`.
 If, for any bizarre reason a trigraph extension is required, it should be `.grc`

-Grace files may start with one or more lines beginning with “`#`”: these lines are ignored.
+Grace files may start with one or more lines beginning with `#`: these lines are ignored by the language, but may be interpreted as directives by an implementation.

 ## Garbage Collection